LatifahFall/Troubleshooting-Agent/README.md

 ### Directory Configuration

-Tetra automatically searches for different types of logs in their typical locations:
+Tetra automatically searches for different types of logs in their typical locations with configurable paths:

 **Application Logs** (Laravel, PHP, etc.):
 1. **Environment Variable**: `APP_LOG_DIR` (if set)